 Pom-Pom Wreaths

 Make tiny wreaths with colorful pom-poms glued to cardboard rings.
-This craft always adds a pop of color and whimsy to our decorations.
+This pom-pom craft always adds a pop of color and whimsy to our decorations.